 - It boosts endurance: When your heart learns to pump better, it uses oxygen more efficiently, which helps your body sustain hard work over extended periods of time.
 "Endurance is built when we push past our current stopping point and allow our bodies to adapt to a new one," says Goss.

 - It can strengthen your muscles: Remember how cardio comes in all different forms?
 You can build muscle while getting your heart rate up with cardio-based strength-training workouts like HIIT, boxing, or yoga sculpt.
 And teaching your muscles to work against resistance can boost your strength, tone, and build muscle endurance.

-- It builds bone strength: Your muscles are attached to our bones, so when you use your muscles, you're pulling on your bones, according to Goss.
-That can help increase your bone density, which means a stronger skeleton.
+- It builds bone strength: According to Goss, your muscles are attached to your bones, so when you use your muscles, you're pulling on your bones, which can help increase your bone density, which means a stronger skeleton.

 - It reduces stress: If you've ever left a sweat session feeling stress-free, there's science to back it up: Exercise can release stress, as well as symptoms of anxiety and depression.
 And that runner's high you've heard so much about?
 The rumors are true.
 Cardio exercise releases feel-good chemicals into your body that can boost your mood.

 How Long Should You Spend on Cardio?